hasanalsharoh/SIMPApy/README.md

 ## Description

-`SIMPApy` is a Python package for performing Gene Set Enrichment Analysis (GSEA) on multi-omics data and integrating the results.
+`SIMPApy` is a Python package for performing Gene Set Enrichment Analysis (GSEA) on multiomics data in single samples and integrating the results.
 It supports RNA sequencing, DNA methylation, and copy number variation data types.

 ## Installation

-To install SIMPApy, create a new virtual environment making sure to install the requirements found at the SIMPApy Git repository.
+To install SIMPApy, create a new virtual environment (preferably also installing Jupyter Notebooks through anaconda).
 Afterwards, use:
 ```bash
 pip install SIMPApy
 ```